 Faculty and Staff

 J. Brent Morris will serve as Project Director for the Summer Institute.
-Dr. Morris is Assistant Professor of History at the University of South Carolina Beaufort.
+Dr. Morris is Humanities Department Chair and Associate Professor of History at the University of South Carolina Beaufort.
 He received his Ph.D. from Cornell University in 2010, and has been awarded recent grants or fellowships from the NEH, Association for Documentary Editing, the USC Institute for Southern Studies, the USC Institute for African American Research, Cornell University, Oberlin College, the Sea Islands Institute, and the New York Humanities Council.
 His book Oberlin, Hotbed of Abolitionism: College, Community, and the Fight for Freedom and Equality in Antebellum America was published by the University of North Carolina Press in 2014.
 He is also the author of Yes Lord I Know the Road: A Documentary History of African Americans in South Carolina, 1526-2008, forthcoming from the University of South Carolina Press, and coeditor of The Untold Story: Visual Essays on America’s Reconstruction (Lowcountry Scholars’ Press, 2015).
-Brent was the 2010 recipient of the South Carolina Historical Society's Malcolm C. Clark Award, and is the recipient of the 2015-2016 University of South Carolina Breakthrough Star for Research and Scholarship award.
+Brent was the 2010 recipient of the South Carolina Historical Society's Malcolm C. Clark Award, the 2015 Henry Howe Award of the Ohio Genealogical Society, and is the recipient of the 2015-2016 University of South Carolina Breakthrough Star for Research and Scholarship award.
+(MORE INFO HERE)

 Michael Allen is National Park Service Gullah/Geechee Cultural Heritage Corridor Coordinator.
 Michael Allen began his public career as a Cooperative Education Student with the National Park Service in 1980.
 Mr. Allen has served as a Park Ranger and is now the Community Partnership Specialist for Fort Sumter National Monument and Charles Pinckney National Historic Site.
 He played a major role in the National Park Service's Gullah-Geechee Special Resource Study, which examined the feasibility and suitability of establishing educational centers along the southeast coast as well as determining ways to increase interpretation and preservation of the Gullah/Geechee culture and history.